openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 ## Selective Disclosure and Unlinkable Presentations

 Usage of decentralized identifiers does not automatically prevent possible RP correlation.
-If a status check of the presentation is done, IdP / SIOP correlation can occur.
+If a status check of the presentation is done, Identity Provider / Self-Issued OP correlation can occur.

 Consider supporting selective disclosure and unlinkable presentations using zero-knowledge proofs or single-use credentials instead of traditional correlatable signatures.